civican/legisinfo/44-1/bills/S-5/bill_text.md

     may consult with the Committee, a government department or agency, aboriginal people, representatives of industry and labour and municipal authorities or with persons interested in the quality of the environment or the preservation and improvement of public health;

-    shall consider whether assessing substances by class is more advantageous than assessing them individually; and
+    shall consider whether assessing substances by class is more advantageous than assessing them individually, with a view toward avoiding substitutions within the class that may be harmful; and

     shall take into account the matters referred to in paragraph 68(a).